Azure/CanadaPubSecALZ/docs/onboarding/ado.md

 1. Edit `./config/variables/<devops-org-name>-<branch-name>.yml` in Git.
 This configuration file was created in Step 3.

-Update **var-logging-subscriptionRoleAssignments** with the object ID of the AAD security group from step 5.1.
+* Update **var-logging-subscriptionRoleAssignments** with the object ID of the AAD security group from step 5.1.
 If role assignments are not required, you must change the example provided with the following setting:

 ```yml
     var-logging-subscriptionRoleAssignments: >
         []
 ```

-Update **var-logging-diagnosticSettingsforNetworkSecurityGroupsStoragePrefix** provide unique prefix to generate a unique storage account name.
+* Update **var-logging-diagnosticSettingsforNetworkSecurityGroupsStoragePrefix** provide unique prefix to generate a unique storage account name.
 This parameter is only used for `HIPAA/HITRUST Policy Assignment`.

+* Update with valid contact information for the Azure Service Health Alerts: email and phone number.

+* Set the values for the Azure tags that would be applied to the logging resources.

 **Sample environment YAML (Logging section only)**